 It is important to note that the County (after a majority vote of County residents) levies a 1 mill tax, and the Township levies a 1 mill tax (for 2 mills total) to pay for road repairs.
 The Township residents voted to collect the 1 mill tax and the Road Commission coordinates improvements and repairs with the Township to efficiently spend Norwood's 1 mill funding on roads within the Township boundaries.
 Township elected officials and Township residents feel that county-wide funding from property taxes and gas taxes is not spent frequently within the Township.
-The Road Commission should work more diligently to return funding to the community for fixing roads.
+The Township and the County Road Commission will continue to work diligently to return funding to the community for fixing roads.
 The Township could develop an 5-year spending program for road improvements using the locally generated 1 mill levy.